megseekosh/Categorize_app_v2/README.md

 	`python3 split_app.py`

-	You will be prompted to select an audio file on your local machine to process:
+	You will be prompted with a window to select an audio file on your local machine to process:

 	![alt text](https://github.com/megseekosh/Categorize_app_v2/blob/master/audio_cut_prompt.png "audio file prompt")

-	You will be prompted to select a directory to store the chopped files and generated `config.csv` file:
+	You will be prompted with a window to select a directory to store the chopped files and generated `config.csv` file:

 	![alt text](https://github.com/megseekosh/Categorize_app_v2/blob/master/output_directory_prompt.png "output_directory_prompt")